 We investigate causes of health problems and develop new concepts for disease prevention in interdisciplinary teams of researchers and technical staff whose expertise covers a broad spectrum of disciplines and methodologies from medicine, the natural sciences as well as the humanities.
 During the course of our work, we are committed to adhering to good scientific practice1.
 A special challenge is dealing with issues of conflicts of interest.
 To this end, BIPS has developed basic principles which are documented in a Policy-Statement.

 We share the core values of the Leibniz Association (in German only) for research and education, social responsibility, equal rights for women and men, diversity, career development, work life balance, and a critical awareness for resources, and would like to contribute to their development and sustainability.
 To us, etiological and prevention research are integral parts of public health with clear associations to political and social matters.
 We are aware of the methodological and ethical obligations which result from our comprehensive understanding of public health.
-We assume this responsibility in dealing with colleagues, co-workers, students, and all those people who are involved in our studies and projects.
+We assume this responsibility in dealing each other and in dealing with collaboration partners, students, and all those people who are involved in our studies and projects.
 Our communications and dealings are open and characterized by respect, acceptance, and integration.